Is Your CMMS Data Safe in a Cloud-Based Software Solution?

 An on-premise system, however, is installed on hardware and servers that are maintained within the business.
 An on-premise set-up is more common within government or other high-security industries, although cloud-based systems have substantial security measures in place.

 But, one main difference between this and a cloud-based set-up is the significant in-house resources it needs to maintain, secure and operate.
 This can also mean that some functionality, or development time, isn’t quite as advanced as a third-party provider.

-The Benefits of Storing CMMS Data in the Cloud
+The Benefits of Storing CMMS Data in a Cloud-Based System

 As well as the ability to run a successful and effective CMMS solution without the need for huge in-house resources, cloud-based systems can have many other benefactors.
 In fact, we’ve picked out seven advantages to storing and securing CMMS data in the cloud:

 The USP of any software solution offering cloud capabilities is its accessibility, and CMMS software is no different.

 With a cloud-based CMMS application in place, businesses can access their critical data through an internet connection using a browser, phone, device or app.